-Adding a new wrinkle to contingency fee audits, many States have begun to employ contingency fee auditors in the transfer pricing area to evaluate whether transactions between related parties are reported at arm's-length rates on their tax returns.
-Jurisdictions that have used transfer pricing contract auditors include Alabama, the District of Columbia, Kentucky, Louisiana, and New Jersey; other states have considered their use (including California, Florida, Hawaii, Indiana, and Minnesota).
+Adding a new wrinkle to contingency fee audits, many states have begun to employ contingency fee auditors in the transfer pricing area to evaluate whether transactions between related parties are reported at arm's-length rates on their tax returns.
+Jurisdictions that have used transfer pricing contract auditors include Alabama, the District of Columbia, Kentucky, Louisiana, and New Jersey, and other states have recently considered their use (including California, Florida, Hawaii, Indiana, and Minnesota).
 The use of contingency fee arrangements for these audits creates additional concerns including increased litigation costs and potential violations of ethical rules.

-When a taxpayer's income or deductions include transactions between related parties, tax rules require that they reflect market prices.
-Most States conform to applicable federal tax rules to provide some amount of uniformity and avoid the creation of separate state-level rules.
-Rather than applying state and federal legal principles, however, transfer pricing contingency fee auditors use proprietary software to perform an analysis based on public financial information and taxpayer data provided by state departments of revenue.
+Where a taxpayer's income or deductions include transactions between related parties, tax rules require that they reflect market prices.
+Most states conform to applicable federal tax rules to provide some amount of uniformity and avoid the creation of separate state-level rules.
+Rather than applying state and federal legal principles, however, transfer pricing contract auditors use proprietary software to perform an analysis based on public financial information and taxpayer data provided by state departments of revenue.
 The software generates a transfer pricing assessment comparing company profitability with that of other companies in the same industry based on the target company's NAICS code.
 To the extent the software program determines that the profitability ratio of the audited company is less than that of the industry average, it generates an assessment based on profitability ratios it determines to be appropriate for that industry.

 The pernicious nature of transfer pricing contingency fee arrangements is illustrated by what has happened in the District of Columbia.
-The D.C. government's agreement with one contingency fee auditor required that the auditor generate 96 assessments over a four-year period, and accords the contingency fee auditor discretion to select which taxpayers to assess.
-For every dollar that the District recovers from an assessment, the auditor received a recovery fee ranging from 14-16 percent.
-If a taxpayer challenges an assessment in court, or in administrative appeals, the contingency fee auditor was required to provide litigation support services to the District to defend the assessment (including expert witness testimony).
+The D.C. government's agreement with one contract auditor requires that the auditor generate 96 assessments over a four-year period, and accords the contract auditor discretion to select which taxpayers to assess.
+For every dollar that the District recovers from an assessment, the contractor receives a recovery fee ranging from 16 to 14-percent.
+If a taxpayer challenges an assessment in court, or in administrative appeals, the contract auditor will provide litigation support services to the District to defend the assessment (including expert witness testimony).

-1. The Costs of Conducting an Audit in the Courtroom - Burden of Proof
+The Costs of Conducting an Audit in the Courtroom - Burden of Proof

 State and local auditors generally base their assessments on calculations or theories developed after thoroughly examining the taxpayer's books and records and discussing the facts with the taxpayer.
-When a contingency fee auditor issues a computer-generated transfer pricing assessment without thoroughly reviewing the underlying facts and law, any ensuing litigation shifts much of that related factual development to the courtroom resulting in a de facto audit conducted in court.
+When a contract auditor issues a computer-generated transfer pricing assessment without thoroughly reviewing the underlying facts and law, any ensuing litigation shifts much of that related factual development to the courtroom resulting in a de facto audit conducted in court.
 The inefficiency of this approach places unnecessary financial and resource burdens on taxpayers, tax administrators, and court systems.